openeyes/OphCoTherapyapplication/README.md

 	\------- pdf_noncompliant.php - pdf template for non compliant applications
 	\------- pdf_noncompliant_[template_code].php - pdf template for non compliant applications

 If a specific drug needs a different attachment, then it should be assigned a template code in the admin for treatments.
 The appropiately named template can then be included in the email directory.

-TODO: implement the same for email text (template override)
+TODO: implement template overrides for email text.
 TODO: setup gitignore appropriately to ignore custom templates that are put here.
+TODO: handle patients who only have one eye.